Close Menu

 Huntington Castle, Co.
 Carlow – take a trip back in time.

-Visiting Huntington Castle is like taking a trip back in time where you can immerse yourself into the 17th century.
+Visiting Huntington Castle, one of the best things to do in Carlow, is like taking a trip back in time where you can immerse yourself into the 17th century.
 One of the main attractions at the castle is the centuries-old gardens which contain beautiful French lime trees, ornamental lawns and a stunning fish pond.

 Address: Huntington Castle, Huntington, Clonegall, Co.
 Carlow, Y21 K237, Ireland